 8. Although the problem cannot be seen in this image of the trackbed approaching Bridge 16, the line of trees to the right of the trackbed are growing through another power line.
 Western Power Distribution have requested that we provide vehicle access along the trackbed to enable them to cut back this vegetation clear of their power lines.

 9. Another project undertaken was to reinstate the platform lamp provided to Snapper Halt by the Southern Railway circa 1930.
-We took advice from Steve Phillips (author of The Lynton & Barnstaple Railway Measured & Drawn) as to the type of lamp post originally fitted.
+We took advice from Steve Phillips (co-author of The Lynton & Barnstaple Railway Measured & Drawn) as to the type of lamp post originally fitted.
 We were advised by Steve that the lamp column and 4-sided lamp was an ex-LSWR pattern, with just one ladder arm pointing towards Barnstaple.
 We were extremely fortunate to locate an ex-LSWR lamp column with just one ladder arm remaining intact at an architectural salvage dealer in Oxfordshire.
 This was duly collected, sandblasted, primed, and delivered to site and is seen in the above image laying on the Snapper Halt platform prior to erection.

 11. And here is the completed task, the lamp column having been correctly erected at the foot of the footpath coming down from the public highway above the station, with the single ladder arm pointing towards Barnstaple.
 The lamp column currently awaits painting (into Southern railway green) and an ex-LSWR 4-sided lantern sourced and fitted.

 12. Here is the view along the trackbed looking towards the Platelayers’ Hut, Bridge 15, Snapper Halt and Barnstaple beyond.
 The smoke is from the bonfires burning the considerable amount of cut vegetation.